SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ## Install a modern web browser

 You should be using a modern web browser like [Microsoft Edge](https://www.microsoft.com/edge), [Google Chrome](https://www.google.com/chrome/), or [Firefox](https://www.mozilla.org/firefox/new/) as the development browser.
-Local workbench doesn't support usage of Internet Explorer 11.

 ## Trusting the self-signed developer certificate